kplam624/Dojo-Finder/README.md

 * Beautifulsoup
 * Mongodb
 * Sandas
+* Splinter
-* splinter
+* sessionStorage

 ## Process

 ---
+* Data Scraped the data from multiple Martial Art Dojo and informational websites
+* Data cleaning with Python
+* Extracted and transformed the data for use into a  MongoDB database with the scalability and flexibility needed, i.e. many Martial Arts schools host multiple sytles of Martial Arts across the board so MongoDB supports
+* sessionStorage was used as a new tool further these efforts
+* Leaflet options leveraged for mapping purposes identifying the location and Dojo details within New Jersey.

 ## Heroku

 ---

-if you would like to see the webpage in action without the set up visit [this](https://dojo-finder.herokuapp.com/)
+To check out the webpage in action without the set up visit: https://dojo-finder.herokuapp.com/

 ## Version 2

 ---

-As we look to continuously improve, Version 2 will seek to link the Counties dropdpown.
+As we look to continuously improve, Version 2 will seek to link the New Jersey Counties dropdpown to more defined location on the map.
+Stay tuned!